antonmaju/karusel/README.md

 Karusel
 =======

 Karusel is a simple carousel plugin for jQuery Mobile.

+You can visit the demo page at http://antonmaju.github.com/karusel

 ## How to Use